msb002/MHDlab/README.md

 # MHDlab
-A library of labview programs for the data aquisition equipment in the MHD Lab at NETL.
+MHDLab is a collection of labview and python programs used for the data aquisition and analysis in the MHD Lab at NETL.

 # Installation